elena-krismer/autocopy/README.md

 nas_folder: The network drive name of the NAS where the files will be copied.
 This might vary depending on the machine.
 * `wait_time_size_change_sec`: The duration to wait before checking if the file size has changed within a certain time period (in seconds).

+## Bat file:
+adjust the path to the local autoscript.py file. double klick the bat file and the program will start